The Trinity War.

 A war that began between humans and fae.

-King Halova alongside his wife and Queen Florenta, ruled the four clans of Arravan with honour and Equality, each soul they protected followed them blindly.
+King Solon alongside his wife and Queen Florenta, ruled the four clans of Arravan with honour and Equality, each soul they protected followed them blindly.

 The four lands were prosperous, Ignis the fire clan in the North known as the country of Alden, with their abilities to manipulate the flames sparked by the sun, controlled the raging wildfires helping the local mundane farmers and residents.

-Alden’s capital known by all as the city of Embers was renown for its strict laws and regulations but not unfair, the council lead the country with their heads up high but never turned a blind eye to their people not even the humans who they coexisted with since the war over a millenia ago.
+Alden’s capital known by all as the city of Embers was renown for its strict laws and regulations but not unfair, the council lead the country with their heads up high but never turned a blind eye to their people not even the humans who they coexisted with since the first war of their people over a millennia ago.

 With it’s sky-high, gleaming, glass buildings it never went unrecognised as one of the most wealthy and known amongst the clans, drawing in a lot of travellers from afar.